AlphamaxMedia/netv2-ideas/README.md

 # netv2-ideas
-Ideas for how to use NeTV2
+What would you do with the right to process encrypted videos?

-Contribute your idea on how to use an NeTV2 by opening an issue against this repo!
+Contribute your idea by opening an Issue against this repo!
+Issues allow anyone with a github account to comment on a git repository.

+Just click on the "(!)
+Issues" tab to the left of the "<> Code" tab almost directly above the name of the repository to access the Issues interface.

-You don't have to write up your whole idea here; you can also just link to a write-up using your favorite system for editing and sharing ideas (gdocs, pastebin, etc.)
+You can also just link to a write-up using your favorite system for editing and sharing ideas (gdocs, wiki, pastebin, your own github repository, etc.) inside the Issue.